Post

 Exterior

-• Headlight Condensation:
+• Headlight Condensation

-• Description/Symptoms: Moisture inside headlight housings.
+• Description/Symptoms: Moisture buildup inside the headlight lens.

 • Recalls: None Found